Unidata/netcdf-c/man4/netcdf-f90.md

   [[\<](#Error-Handling "Previous section in reading order")]   [[\>](#Datasets "Next section in reading order")]       [[\<\<](#Use-of-the-NetCDF-Library "Beginning of this chapter or previous chapter")]   [[Up](#Use-of-the-NetCDF-Library "Up section")]   [[\>\>](#Datasets "Next chapter")]                   [[Top](#Top "Cover (top) of document")]   [Contents]   [[Index](#Combined-Index "Index")]   [[?](#SEC_About "About (help)")]
   ------------------------------------------------------------- --------------------------------------------------- --- -------------------------------------------------------------------------------------- ------------------------------------------------- ------------------------------------ --- --- --- --- ----------------------------------------- ------------ ------------------------------------ ----------------------------------

-1.7 Compiling and Linking with the NetCDF Library {.section}
+1.7 Compiling and Linking with the NetCDF Library
 -------------------------------------------------

 Details of how to compile and link a program that uses the netCDF C or